xxks-kkk/linuxjedi.co.uk/content/blog/2017/06/15/leetcode-crawler.md

 ```

 I used to really like Python2.7 and not a big fan of Python3.
 However, with python2.7 EOS,
-change must be made. the `print` statement is how we do format printing in python.
+change must be made. the `print` statement is how we do format printing in python3.

 ```python
 r = requests.get(url)